jahleeljackson/essays/README.md

 ## A Perfect ML System

-This essay is actually being done in service of a project I'm working.
+This essay is actually being done in service of a project I'm working on.
 It has been my most challenging project to this point (I've hard to restart several times).
 The essense of the project is a CLI tool for the workflow orchestration of XGBoost projects.
 I've selected this as my next project for several reasons:

-3. I've never created an application interfaced with through the command line, yet I always use CLI tools.
+1. I've never created an application interfaced with through the command line, yet I always use CLI tools.

 2. As an aspiring MLOps & AI/ML engineer I want to start getting experience with the process of deploying and monitoring models.